 Martin SobotaJury Chair

-He studied architecture and landscape architecture in Oslo and Hanover and subsequently did postgraduate studies at The Berlage in Delft.
+He studied architecture and landscape architecture in Oslo and Hannover and subsequently did postgraduate studies at The Berlage in Delft.
 He is a founding member of CITYFÖRSTER architecture + and head of their Rotterdam office.
-His projects include a sustainable city for the local government in Zambia, the Rinia mixed-use complex in Albania, and the Land Commission office building in Ghana.
+His projects include a sustainable city for the local government in Zambia, the Rinia mixed-use complex in Albania and the Land Commission office building in Ghana.

 Milena JohnováJury Vice-Chair